OttieOtter

 Royal Gorge Gondola

-You can buy different priced tickets to ride the various train cars, but we chose the Vista Dome car because it has curved windows that allow you to view the top of the canyon.
+You can buy differently priced tickets to ride the various train cars, but we chose the Vista Dome car because it has curved windows that allow you to view the top of the canyon.

 Royal Gorge Route Railroad Depot